-Walnuts.
 My father harvests black walnuts from his walnut tree in his yard.
 Although black walnuts are native to North America, we rarely harvest them here anymore.
-Instead we eat the “English Walnut” primarily grown in northern California brought here from the Middle East.
+Instead we eat the “English Walnut” which were brought here from the Middle East and are primarily grown in northern California .
 (You figure it out).

 What’s the difference between a black walnut and an English walnut?